John Yamnicky: Early life

-In 1948, Yamnicky graduated from high school and sat the entrance examinations for the United States Naval Academy at Annapolis, Maryland, having been nominated by Pennsylvannia congressman Frank Buchanan.
+In 1948, Yamnicky graduated from high school and sat the entrance examinations for the United States Naval Academy at Annapolis, Maryland, having been nominated by Pennsylvania congressman Frank Buchanan.
 He passed and was admitted to the class of 1952.
 While at Anapolis, he played on the football team as a lineman and was part of the Navy Midshipmen football team that defeated the Army Black Knights football team in the 1950 Army–Navy Game.

 Navy career

 On graduation from Annapolis on 8 June 1952, Yamnicky was commissioned as an ensign and assigned to the attack transport as a gunnery officer.
 The ship ferried troops between the West Coast and Korea in support of the Korean War.
 In September 1953, he was sent to flight school at Naval Air Station Pensacola in Florida.
 He completed his aviation training and qualified as a naval aviator on 26 January 1955.
 He was then assigned to Utility Squadron 10 (VU-10).
 Based at Naval Air Station Guantanamo Bay in Cuba, the squadron performed several roles, including towing anti-aircraft targets, delivering supplies and carrying out air searches and rescues.